danielcorin/blog/content/til/nix-darwin/launch-agents.md

 Error: could not connect to ollama app, is it running?
 ```

-After a bit of code searching, I found a way to create a Launch Agent plist for my user using `nix-darwin` to automatically run `ollama serve` in the background for my user.
+After some [code searching](https://github.com/search?type=code), I discovered a method to create a Launch Agent plist for my user using `nix-darwin`.
-It looks like this:
+This allows `ollama serve` to run automatically in the background for my user.
+Here's what it looks like:

 ```nix
 {